 Our favorite SCE saving tip, however, is “Consider installing solar panels to produce some or all of your home’s electricity.”
 SoCal residents who install enough solar panels to offset their household energy usage will not only pay less for energy, but their monthly bills will be consistent, predictable, and locked in for 20 years or more.

 At SunPower by Precis, our team of award-winning Riverside solar panel installation experts has been helping homeowners and businesses make the switch to clean, renewable energy since 1988.
-To find out more about what solar power can do for you, dial (951) 800-7926 or contact us online today.
+To find out more about how going solar can benefit you, dial (951) 800-7926 or contact us online today.